ruchi961/stable-diffusion-finetuining-pipeline/README.md

 The experiement I tried are below, bu this was my overall idea Learn he network architetcure find where the problem lies, how can you optimize, experiment and try how you can do and compare the results.

+First I tried with vae but since vae fp32 fp16 if not loaded properly gives nan loss as well the computation in timesteps must be properly , in the first attempt as I kept it 0 timesteps and loaded vae directly in fp16 the loses were nan. so the n iloaded the vae in fp32 did latent operation and converted in fp 32 instaed of using vae in 16fp like in dreembotth next i corrected the timesteps properly next I tried with unet layers for lora only the self attention one next i tried if these more layers like convulation or cross attn can help in training the model better so tried that next i tried if text encoder as well can help in proper understanding of stylke in caption next i tried their combinations to compare next i tried spare dropout next i tired dora

 # Files and folders descriptions:
 ## 1. Experiments folder